 The assignment of homework can be expected.
-Student grades will reflect the completion of all work, including outside assignments.
-Homework is also part of the student's preparation for the assessment tests and graduation.
+Homework is also part of the student's preparation for the assessment tests.
 Generally homework will not be used for disciplinary reasons but only to enhance the student's learning.

 The School Board acknowledges the educational validity of out of school assignments as adjuncts to and extensions of the instructional program of the schools in grades K-12.
 Homework shall refer to those assignments to be prepared outside of the school by the student or independently while in attendance at school.
 The Superintendent shall develop administrative guidelines for the assignment of homework according to these guidelines: